3.5.2. Rules for address attributes

-If you need to enter several numbers, click Go to advanced mode and the attribute panel will allow you to enter additional numbers:
+If you need to enter several house numbers, click Go to advanced mode— the attribution panel will expand to allow you enter additional numbers:

-If an address has a type like 2 Nakhimov Sq., then you should initially create a Nakhimov Sq. road infrastructure item and then link the address to it.
+If the address is formatted as Nakhimova Square, 2, you should first create a Nakhimova Squareroad structure, and then link the address to it.

-If necessary, you can link address points to other items: stations (like Zvenigorod station, 4A), or vegetation and terrain items.
+If necessary, address points can be linked to other items: stations (for example, Zvenigorod station, 4A), vegetation, or terrain items.

 When you fill in the fields, you can choose a name from the list:

-If there is no item to link to on the map yet, you can create one and then link address points to it.
+If there is no item to link addresses to, create one and link it with all the necessary address points.

-When you create a new street (as a linking item), make sure to also link it to the administrative division where it is located (for more information, see section 126.96.36.199.
+When creating a new street (as a linking item), make sure to also link it to the administrative division that it's located in (for more information, see Section 184.108.40.206.
 Location).

-If an address in a locality is linked to a named or numbered highway (which in turn is linked to a higher class of administrative division than the locality is), then you should also create a road of the same name (whose location must overlap with the road segment inside the locality), assign the locality street type to it, and link the address to it.
+If an address in a locality is linked to a named or numbered highway (which in turn is linked to a higher level administrative division), then you should create another road with the same name (whose location must overlap with the road segment inside the locality), assign the locality street type to it, and link the address to that street.

-For example, to link an address in the city of Kubinka to the Minsk Highway (which is a named highway linked to the Moscow region), you must first create a road named Minsk highway inside Kubinka (i.e. this will be a street linked to Kubinka whose shape overlaps the road section inside the city):
+For example, if you want to link an address in the city of Kubinka to the Minsk highway (which is a named highway linked to the Moscow region), you must first create a road named Minsk highway inside Kubinka (i.e. this will be a street linked to Kubinka whose shape overlaps the road section inside the city):

-If the address outside the locality is linked to a numbered highway (for example, 1 M-1 Highway), then you should create an additional “numbered highway” of the same name and link the address to it (the road must also be linked to the locality and its shape should overlap the road section inside the locality).
+If an address outside a locality is linked to a numbered highway (e.g., M-1 Highway, 1), then you should create an additional “numbered highway” of the same name in the same locality and link the address to it (the road must also be linked to the locality and its shape should overlap the road section inside the locality).

 Enter the house number as the “Official” name.